CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-Add a new SSH key to the requesting or supplied user's account.
+Add a new SSH key to the requesting or supplied user\'s account.

 **Parameters**

 ------------------------------------------------------------------------

 **key** (*String*): Required.
-A public SSH key should be provided in the request payload as form data with the name 'key':
+A public SSH key should be provided in the request payload as form data with the name \'key\':

-> key: "key-type public-key-data"
+> key: \"key-type public-key-data\"

 -   `key-type`: ecdsa-sha2-nistp256, ecdsa-sha2-nistp384,
     ecdsa-sha2-nistp521, ssh-dss, ssh-ed25519, ssh-rsa